open-contracting/standard/docs/guidance/publish/change_history.md

 # Change history

-The following example shows how to publish the full history of a contracting process using releases and records.
+The following example shows how to publish a contracting process' data as it unfolds.
+Releases are built and published for each event in the process.
+Records are updated for each new release available.

 Each subsection refers to a stage or event in the contracting process lifetime.

 Refer to the [change history](../../getting_started/change_history) guidance for an introduction to the concepts involved.

 ### Planning

-In order to prepare the market for the tender for cycle lane improvements which is planned for later in the year, the London Borough of Barnet publishes a 'notice of planned procurement' (also known as 'prior information notice' or 'future opportunity notice').
+The London Borough of Barnet has a planned tender for later in the year.
+To prepare the market they publish a *notice of planning procurement*.
+This is also known as *prior information notice*, or *future opportunity notice*.

-The notice is represented in OCDS as a release with the 'planning' tag and data on the planned procurement, such as the estimated date the tender will be issued, is provided in the `tender` section with `.status` set to 'planned'.
-The `releases` list in the record for the contracting process is updated to include the ‘planning’ release, the only one that exists for the process at the moment.
-The compiled and versioned releases inside the record contain the latest information, which should be very similar to the 'planning' release.
+The publisher creates an OCDS release to represent this notice.
+The release uses the 'planning' tag and includes data of the planned procurement.
+The `tender` section holds the estimated values, as the issue date.
+The section also uses the 'planned' status to state these are planned values.

+The publisher also creates an OCDS Record for the starting process.
+The releases list includes the new and only release so far.
+The compiled and versioned releases are also created for the record.
+Since there is only one release, the compiled version should look very much like this release.
 Compare the planning release and the record using the box below.

 ```eval_rst